 The biggest challenge for a print magazine is that making sure everyone adheres to their assigned timelines

-Comparing the print and online magazine, Fariha described that the biggest challenge for a print magazine is that making sure everyone adheres to their assigned timelines which include constantly being in contact with the printers, distributors, and writers etc. For an online magazine, she believes that being up to date with the latest happenings and to be the first one to report a story is a target that they have to accomplish.
+Comparing the print and online magazines, Fariha described that the biggest challenge for a print magazine is that making sure everyone adheres to their assigned timelines which include constantly being in contact with the printers, distributors, and writers, etc. For an online magazine, she believes that being up to date with the latest happenings and being the first one to report a story is a target that they have to accomplish.
 Between the two, Fariha finds the print publication more challenging as it requires dealing with a lot of people to create an end product.

 Immersing into the entertainment content can make people feel good

-The current situation of the country is enough to frustrate any citizen, and Fariha believes that entertainment provides the people with the little bit of happiness, where they can escape their worries.
-Immersing into the entertainment content can make people feel good, and with Ink, Fariha is providing us the means to relax and forget our problems, even for a little while.
+The current situation of the country is enough to frustrate any citizen, and Fariha believes that entertainment provides the people with a little bit of happiness, where they can escape their worries.
+Immersing in the entertainment content can make people feel good, and with Ink, Fariha is providing us the means to relax and forget our problems, even for a little while.